 - Private companies will underwrite the risk property-by-property whereas NFIP maps at the community level and may inadvertently include lower risks.

-- Private companies will charge rates that better align to the individual property risk, while NFIP charges national average rates that are too high for some and too low for others.
+- Private companies will charge rates that better align to each individual property’s risk while NFIP has charged national average rates by flood zone until recently.

 - Note: NFIP policyholders will lose eligibility for grandfathered rates if they allow their NFIP coverage to lapse -- even if buying private flood insurance is the reason.

 Chronology of Major Flood Events

 Present – NFIP’s insurance-writing authority is currently being extended short-term while Congress continues working on the next long-term reauthorization measure.

 Oct.
 2021 – FEMA begins phasing in new flood insurance pricing system called Risk Rating 2.0: Equity in Action after nearly a decade of collaborating with numerous flood risk experts, scientists and stakeholders, including NAR.

 2017 – The last 5-year reauthorization of the NFIP (Biggert-Waters) expires.

 2014 – “Grimm-Waters” Act amends Biggert-Waters and applies the gradual phase-out of subsidies to all older properties.